Quantum Lifetime Spectroscopy and Magnetotunneling in Double Bilayer Graphene Heterostructures

 A key ingredient in our analysis has been the assumption of momentum-conserving tunneling enabled by the rotational alignment of the two bilayers.
 To validate this hypothesis, we examine the tunneling characteristics with an applied in-plane magnetic field ($\mathbf{B}_\parallel$) [Fig. \ref{fig:Figure3}(a)], which adds a momentum to the tunneling carrier \cite{mishchenko_twist_controlled_2014, wallbank_bilayer_2016} [Fig. \ref{fig:Figure3}(b-c)]: and leads to a splitting of the primary resonance [Fig. \ref{fig:Figure3}(d-f)]; $t_\mathrm{IL}$ is the tunneling distance, and $\hat{\textbf{z}}$ the unit vector perpendicular to the sample plane.

 Figures \ref{fig:Figure3}(g) and \ref{fig:Figure3}(i) show the measured $g_\mathrm{IL}$ vs. $V_\mathrm{IL}$ for Devices \#1 and \#2, respectively, at various $B = |\textbf{B}_\mathrm\parallel|$, $T = 1.5$~K, and at biasing conditions such that the primary resonance is at $V_\mathrm{IL}=0$~V. In both panels, the data show a clear splitting of the resonance with increasing $B$, with the two peaks occur at the band alignment conditions of Figs.~\ref{fig:Figure3}(d) and ~\ref{fig:Figure3}(f).
 Figures \ref{fig:Figure3}(h) and \ref{fig:Figure3}(j) show the calculated $g_\mathrm{IL}$ for the same set of $V_\mathrm{IL}$ and $B$ as in Figs. \ref{fig:Figure3}(g) and \ref{fig:Figure3}(i), respectively.
+Figure S2 of the Supplementary Material expands the comparison of the experimental and calculated $g_\mathrm{IL}$ vs. $V_\mathrm{IL}$ and $V_\mathrm{TG}$ in Device \#1.
 The applied $\mathbf{B}_\mathrm{\parallel}$ enters Eq. \eqref{eq:broadening} as a wave-vector shift between the top and bottom bilayers $\mathbf{k}_\mathrm{TL} - \mathbf{k}_\mathrm{BL} = \Delta\mathbf{K}$.
 While we account for the bilayers energy bandstructure change in the presence of $\mathbf{B}_\mathrm{\parallel}$ according to Ref. \cite{pershoguba_parallel_graphene_2010}, no appreciable changes in the model results are observed in the $B$-range experimentally explored.
 By matching the calculated resonance splitting as a function of $B$ we extract a tunneling distance $t_\mathrm{IL}=2.3$ nm and $t_\mathrm{IL}=3.4$ nm for Devices \#1 and \#2, respectively.